shubhitomar/SQL/README.md

 HAVING total_sales > 5000;
 ```

-## Why You Cannot Use Aggregate Functions in WHERE:
+## Why We Cannot Use Aggregate Functions in WHERE:
 ### Order of Execution: SQL processes the WHERE clause before it processes the aggregate functions.

 ```